 “Slack is very easy to pick up and use.
 Most people are used to some form of online chat or comms and Slack is familiar in short order and easy to work your way around” — Damien T

-There are plenty of useful user engagement tools/software out there.
+There are plenty of useful engagement software out there.
 The ones we’ve covered in this list will all help you to improve your relationship with your customers.
 As a result, you’ll see engagement increase, along with retention.

 Remember, there are three key areas you need to consider: analyzing behavior, collecting feedback, and communicating with your users.